-My profile revealed me to be a Strategist Game Changer.
-This made sense to a lot.
+My profile revealed me to be a Strategist/Game Changer.
+This made a lot of sense.

 For the first 20 years of my career, I had been paid to be a Game Changer.
 From college, I joined J. Walter Thompson in London as their youngest ever Art Director.
 I was paid to come up with creative ideas.
 I was soon flying around the world filming commercials for some of the world’s most famous brands such as Andrex, Nestle and Kellogg’s.